Tamworth Marsupial Park & Adventure Playground

 The Tamworth Marsupial Park is open however in accordance with current regulations, we require all visitors to the Tamworth Marsupial Park to register their visit due to COVID-19 tracing.

 On entry to the park please click here and complete the online form.

-The Marsupial Park is a native animal experience unlike any other in NSW, the 14-hectare park has a dedicated group of volunteers who help maintain the park and entry is free.
-Donations are welcome and help the park grow.
+The Marsupial Park is a native animal experience unlike any other in NSW, the 14-hectare park has free entry.
 Children can get close to kangaroos, wallabies, cockatoos and emus, spot the species in the free-flight aviary and hand feed the Indian peacocks.